storj/storj/docs/design/storagenode-graceful-exit-ui.md

 		field completed_at              timestamp ( updateable )
 		field starting_disk_usage       int64 not null
 		field bytes_deleted             int64

-		field completed_exit_signature  blob
+		field completion_receipt  blob
 	)
 ```

 ## Open issues (if applicable)

-[A discussion of issues relating to this proposal for which the author does not
-know the solution.
-This section may be omitted if there are none.]
+- Should we be able to terminate graceful exit?
+If we do not provide the feature, storage node operator might try to do this manually, breaking the whole node.